-Calibration can be an insurance policy because out-of-tolerance (OOT) instruments may give false information leading to unreliable products, customer dissatisfaction and increased warranty costs.
+Calibration is crucial because out-of-tolerance (OOT) instruments may give false information leading to unreliable products, customer dissatisfaction and increased warranty costs.
 In addition, OOT conditions may cause good products to fail tests, which ultimately results in unnecessary rework costs and production delays.